-The transverse distribution of power is also very important because for high energy incident beam it has a narrow peak.
-A detailed MC simulation of power density and 2d heat flow analysis were performed to evaluate the maximum temperature in the copper absorber.
-It was found to be below 400°C, which is well in acceptable range for cooper (calculation was performed for the case of a 11 GeV 30 kW beam and a 10% X0 radiator).
-Figure 8 shows temperature profile in transverse plane at longitudinal location of a maximum of power deposition.
-Cooling of the core will require about four gallons of water per minute at 110 psi pressure (at 30°C temperature rise) which is easy to provide.
+The transverse distribution of power is also very important to take into account because, for a high energy incident beam, it has a narrow peak.
+A detailed MC simulation of power density and 2-dimentional heat flow analysis were performed to evaluate the maximum temperature in the copper absorber.
+Temperature was found to be below 400°C, which is well in the acceptable range for copper (the calculation was performed for the case of a 11 GeV 30 kW beam and a 10% X0 radiator).
+Figure 8 shows the temperature profile in the transverse plane at the longitudinal location of maximum power deposition.
+Cooling of the core will require about four gallons of water per minute at 110 psi pressure (at 30°C temperature rise), which is easy to provide.